libheartbeats/heartbeats-simple-sys/README.md

 # Simple Heartbeats Rust Bindings

-The `heartbeats-simple-sys` crate provides declarations and linkage for the `heartbeats-simple` C libraries.
+The `heartbeats-simple-sys` crate provides declarations and linkage for the `heartbeats-simple` C library.
 Following the *-sys package conventions, the `heartbeats-simple-sys` crate does not define higher-level abstractions over the native `heartbeats-simple` library functions.

-The latest `heartbeats-simple` C libraries can be found at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).
+The latest `heartbeats-simple` C library can be found at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).

 ## Dependencies